Bartender: United Kingdom

-In the United Kingdom, bar work is often not regarded as a long-term profession (unless the bartender is also the landlord), but more often as a second occupation, or transitional work for students to gain customer experience or to save money for university fees.
+In the United Kingdom, bar work is often not regarded as a long-term profession (unless the barman or barwoman is also the landlord), but more often as a second occupation, or transitional work for students to gain customer experience or to save money for university fees.
 It therefore lacks traditional employment protections, so there is often a high turnover.
 The high turnover of staff due to low wages and poor employee benefits results in a shortage of skilled bartenders.
-Whereas a career bartender would know drink recipes, serving techniques, alcohol contents, correct gas mixes and licensing law and would often have cordial relations with regular customers, short-term staff may lack these skills.
+Whereas a career bar manager would know drink recipes, serving techniques, alcohol contents, correct gas mixes and licensing law and would often have cordial relations with regular customers, short-term staff may lack these skills.
 Some pubs prefer experienced staff, although pub chains tend to accept inexperienced staff and provide training.

-Tipping bartenders in the United Kingdom is uncommon, not considered mandatory but is greatly appreciated by the bartender.
-The appropriate way to tip a bartender in the UK is to say 'have one for yourself', encouraging the bartender to buy themselves a drink with one's money, where a bartender may instead opt to add a modest amount to a bill to take in cash at the end of their shift.
+Tipping bar staff in the United Kingdom is uncommon, not considered mandatory.
+The appropriate way to tip a barman or barwoman in the UK is to say 'have one for yourself', encouraging the employee to buy themselves a drink with one's money.
+Staff may instead opt to add a modest amount to a bill to take in cash at the end of their shift.